nedzen/linked-blog-starter-md/publish/home.md

 ---
 Demo for Jack

+Then I realized this thing actually works and I stopped worrying about any other fucking thing in the world now I have the shit sorted out. oowwwhooaaa

 Text Now we should have pink outlines everywhere and a different blog title.

 If this thing works then the project is sorted out and I can move on to the next step, whatever that is, probably to publish more and pimp my blog exactly as i want.
 Bim!